 Her former marriages having produced no issue and widely believed to be barren, Catherine became pregnant at the age of thirty-five.
 She gave birth to a daughter, named Mary Seymour, on 30 August 1548.

 Catherine died of puerperal fever six days later, on 5 September 1548, at Sudeley Castle in Gloucestershire, and was buried in St. Mary's Church, next to the castle.
 Lady Jane Grey acted as chief mourner at the funeral.

 Thomas Seymour was later executed on a charge of high treason by his brother the Lord Protector Somerset and his property forfeit to the crown.
-Catherine's young daughter Mary was taken into the household of Catherine Willoughby, dowager Duchess of Suffolk, but sadly died soon after her second birthday.
+Catherine's young daughter Mary was taken into the household of Catherine's friend, Catherine Willoughby, the dowager Duchess of Suffolk, but sadly is thought to have died soon after her second birthday.

 The remains of Catherine Parr were not allowed to rest in peace.
 Sudeley Castle became a royalist stronghold in the English Civil War and was later left in a ruinous state on the orders of Parliament.
-Queen Catherine's coffin was discovered in the ruins of the chapel in 1782 by a Mr. John Lucas.
+Queen Catherine's coffin was discovered in the ruins of the chapel in 1782 by Mr John Lucas.
 He opened the coffin and observed that the body, after 234 years, was 'uncorrupted'.
 After helping himself to a few locks of her hair, and in 1792 it was reinterred upside down by a party of drunken men.

 The coffin was officially reopened by the Rector of Sudeley in 1817, now overgrown with ivy, nothing but a skeleton remained.
 At the restoration of the chapel, her remains were again moved and an altarpiece was erected at the north side of the sacrarium to her memory, which includes a marble effigy of Catherine, rendered as lifelike as possible by use of her surviving portraits.